 Other Effects Of The Unloving Mother On Her Offspring:

 Self-hatred may be related to the internalization of mother’s unloving attitude towards us.
 If people seem to like us, we find it difficult to believe, understand and accept.

 If we have been constantly criticized and ignored we may have come to view ourselves of unworthy of people’s attention, let alone affection.
 If we achieve successes in life, we are liable to minimize them or dismiss them altogether.
 If others see us as successful, we may assume they are mistaken.

-We see relationships as essentially unreliable and may expect betrayal as our default position.
-We therefore have difficulties both forming and maintaining relationships.
+We are distrustful of others and see relationships as essentially unreliable and may expect betrayal as our default position.
+We, therefore, have difficulties both forming and maintaining relationships.
 If we do form relationships, we may behave in an obsessive manner which, in all probability, will doom the relationship to failure.

-This is because, on an unconscious level, when we are criticized, memories are triggered of our mother’s attitude towards us which we found so psychologically painful during our early development.
+This is because, on an unconscious level, when we are criticized, memories are triggered by our mother’s attitude towards us which we found so psychologically painful during our early development.

 i.e. we may have a propensity to obsessively, negatively ruminate.

 We may experience uncontrollable, intense emotions, especially in response to stress (frequently, stress tolerance is very low).

 If children are deprived of love and affection it may lower the rate of the production of the brain chemical known as oxytocin; this may, in turn, make the child more prone to stress, anxiety, hostility, dysfunctional personal interaction and other problems.
 However, there are ways to naturally increase the brain’s ability to produce oxytocin which you can read in my previously published article: Adverse Effects Of Childhood Trauma On Oxytocin And Our Ability To Love.